Skip to main content

 2. Generates a solution - Creates a targeted fix addressing the specific issue

-3. Applies the fix - Pushes commits to your PR branch or opens a fix PR (you can specify which)
+3. Applies the fix - Pushes commits to your PR branch by default, or opens a fix PR when requested

 4. Preserves review flow - Lets you review the changes before merging into your main PR

-By default, cubic chooses the delivery method based on how invasive the change is.
-To override, include “open a fix PR” or “push commits to this PR” in your request.
+By default, cubic pushes commits directly to your PR branch.
+To override, include “open a fix PR” in your request.
 If cubic opens a fix PR, it targets the branch of your original PR, not the main branch.
-If cubic pushes commits directly, the changes land on your PR branch.

 Triggering fixes